A classification of intrinsic ergodicity for recognisable random substitution systems: Inverse limit measures

 As a direct consequence of \Cref{PROP:unique-inverse-limit-ergodic} and \Cref{THM:ergodicity-characterisation_and_conditions}, we obtain the following list of sufficient conditions for the uniqueness of inverse limit measures.

-\begin{corollary} There is a unique $(\vartheta,\mc P)$ inverse limit measure for $\mc P = (\mathbf{P}_n)_{n \in \N}$ if any of the following hold. \begin{enumerate} \item $\vartheta$ is compatible. \item There is a primitive matrix $M$ such that $\lim_{n \to \infty} M(\mathbf{P_n}) = M$. \item There is a primitive matrix $Q$ such that $\lim_{n \to \infty} Q(\mathbf{P_n}) = Q$. \item There is some $n \in \N$ such that all marginals of $\vartheta^n$ have a strictly positive substitution matrix. \item $\vartheta$ is defined on a binary alphabet $\mc A$. \end{enumerate} \end{corollary}
+\begin{corollary} There is a unique $(\vartheta,\mc P)$ inverse limit measure for $\mc P = (\mathbf{P}_n)_{n \in \N}$ if any of the following hold. \begin{enumerate} \item $\vartheta$ is compatible. \item There is a primitive matrix $M$ such that $\lim_{n \to \infty} M(\mathbf{P}_n) = M$. \item There is a primitive matrix $Q$ such that $\lim_{n \to \infty} Q(\mathbf{P}_n) = Q$. \item There is some $n \in \N$ such that all marginals of $\vartheta^n$ have a strictly positive substitution matrix. \item $\vartheta$ is defined on a binary alphabet $\mc A$. \end{enumerate} \end{corollary}

 \begin{proof} The first condition is a special case of the second condition.
 The second and third condition are equivalent and it follows directly from \Cref{THM:ergodicity-characterisation_and_conditions} that they imply the ergodicity of the corresponding Markov chain.
 If the fourth condition holds, we obtain that $\delta(Q({\mathbf{P}^{(n)}}))$ is bounded away from $1$ for all probability choices $\mathbf{P}^{(n)}$ of $\vartheta^n$.
-Using the submultiplicativity of $\delta$, this implies $\lim_{m \to \infty} \delta(Q_n \cdots Q_{n+m}) =0$ for $Q_n = P(\mathbf{P}_n)$ and hence we obtain ergodicity.
+Using the submultiplicativity of $\delta$, this implies $\lim_{m \to \infty} \delta(Q_n \cdots Q_{n+m}) =0$ for $Q_n = Q(\mathbf{P}_n)$ and hence we obtain ergodicity.
 Finally, we show that the fifth condition is a special case of the fourth condition.
-If $\vartheta$ is defined on a binary alphabet, recognisability enforces that at least for some letter $a \in \mc A$, all words in $\vartheta(a)$ contain every letter.
-Indeed, if this is not the case, either $a^\Z$ or $b^\Z$ is an element of the subshift, which is not recognisable.
-For a similar reason, we cannot have $b^n \in \vartheta(b)$ for any $n \in \N$.
+If $\vartheta$ is defined on a binary alphabet, recognisability enforces some combinatorial structure.
+More precisely, if $a^n \in \vartheta(a)$ or $b^n \in \vartheta(b)$, geometric compatibility (with inflation factor $\lambda>1$) enforces that $n \geqslant 2$.
+This would imply that $a^\Z$ or $b^\Z$ is a non-recognisable element of the subshift.
+On the other hand, if $b^n \in \vartheta(a)$ and $a^m \in \vartheta(b)$, it must be $n>1$ or $m>1$ and we obtain the same contradiction to recognisability.
+Hence, we can pick $a$ such that every word in $\vartheta(a)$ contains both $a$ and $b$, and every word in $\vartheta(b)$ contains at least one $a$.
 It follows that all marginals of $\vartheta^2$ have a strictly positive substitution matrix. \end{proof}